itsa/itsa.github.io/_docs/node-plugins/simple-draggable-js.md

     }
 </style>

 Drag the rectangle.
-The Node is made draggable by a plugin.
+The Node is made draggable by the dd-plugin.

 <div class="container"></div>